||Arizona Administrative Code

 |A. A dispensing veterinarian shall notify an animal owner that some prescription-only drugs and controlled substances may be available at a pharmacy by:

 1. Stating the availability at or before the time of dispensing;

 2. Posting a written statement that is visible to the animal owner; or

 3. Providing the animal owner with written notification.

-B. A dispensing veterinarian may provide a written, electronic, or telephonic prescription to the animal owner if requested by an animal owner.
+B. A dispensing veterinarian may provide a written prescription to the animal owner if requested by an animal owner.